Milliron's Westchester: Height

 Milliron's design aimed to house "five stories' worth of department store within one story", despite the store being only 90000 sqft in size.
 The restaurant, beauty parlor and auditorium were located on the roof and elevated the main façade to a height of 30 feet.
 An elevation wrapped around the secondary façade and screened a rooftop parking deck and stair towers from view at ground level and vertical concrete fins accentuated the apparent height, which from all main angles appeared to be that of a two-story building.

 Parking

 An unusual feature was a rooftop parking lot for 300 cars.
 Dramatic ramps that were designed with straight lines but with some slightly diagonal lines, and with curves at the angles, led cars up to the roof.
 Escalators led down into the store from the roof.

 Epilogue

 The shopping district around Milliron's area remained sparse for the first few years.
 The store was sold in June 1950 to The Broadway was then known as The Broadway-Westchester.
 Westchester never did take off as a regional shopping nexus, especially after the construction of the nearby Fox Hills Mall.

 Broadway closed its Westchester branch in late 1990.
-The building later housed a branch of Mervyn's and is currently a branch of Kohl's.
+The building later housed a branch of Mervyn's and a branch of Kohl's.
+As of January 2026, the building is unoccupied.